kevinrzepka/dcs-pylot-dash/terms_of_service.md

 ## Intended use

 You may use this website through its graphical web user interface only.
-Direct usage of the API is not permitted unless permissions is explicitly granted.
+Direct usage of the API is not permitted unless permission was explicitly granted by the operator of the API.

 ## Refraining from Certain Activities

 Certain activities, whether legal or illegal under the applicable law, may be harmful to other users and violate our rules, and some activities may also subject you to liability.
-Therefore, for your own protection and for that of other users, you may not engage in such activities on, or otherwise using, our Projects.
+Therefore, for your own protection and for that of other users, you may not engage in such activities.
 These activities include:

 ### Violating the Privacy of Others